ShuklaGroup/AtSWEET13_DMS/transfer_and_zeroshot_learning/ESM1v/README.md

 # Zero-shot variant prediction with ESM1v

 ## Predict the effects of mutants using an ensemble of five ESM1v models
-'script.sh' is the script to generate ESM1v score for all mutants
+'script.sh' is the script for generating ESM1v score for all mutants

 'AtSWEET13_DMS_muts_labeled.csv' is the predicted score by ESM1v models